-Staff or faculty who need a temporary change as to how, when, or where you work due to pregnancy or

-    related conditions (childbirth, breastfeeding or pregnancy-related medical issues) may request an

-    accommodation under this policy.
-Human Resources will provide written notice to all current

-    employees of the right to be free from discrimination due to pregnancy or a condition related to

-    pregnancy, and will provide written notice to all new employees.
+Staff or faculty who need a temporary change as to how, when, or where you work due to pregnancy or related conditions (childbirth, breastfeeding or pregnancy-related medical issues) may request an accommodation under this policy.
+Human Resources will provide written notice to all current employees of the right to be free from discrimination due to pregnancy or a condition related to pregnancy, and will provide written notice to all new employees.

-    Some examples of accommodations pursuant to pregnancy might include:
+Some examples of accommodations pursuant to pregnancy may include:

 - More frequent or longer breaks

 - Temporarily transferring to a less strenuous position

 - Temporarily refraining from heavy lifting more than 20 pounds